keriszafir/rpi2caster/README.md

 	Add "i2c-dev" module to the /etc/modules file so that you won't have to modprobe it each time.
 	Remove (or comment) the i2c-bcm2708 in /etc/modprobe.d/raspi-blacklist.conf

-4. wiringPi library - find it (with setup instructions) at https://projects.drogon.net/raspberry-pi/wiringpi/download-and-install/
+4. wiringPi2 library - find it (with setup instructions) at https://projects.drogon.net/raspberry-pi/wiringpi/download-and-install/
-	This is required for C programs to use the GPIO.
-Python programs need this as well, or else they'd need the root privileges to access GPIO.
+	This is required for programs to access GPIO.
 5. i2c-tools (repo) - this provides i2cdetect which is used for finding the I2C device address, and i2cset, i2cdump and i2cget, for debugging.
 	libi2c-dev depends on i2c-tools, so this will already be installed in step 3.
 6. python-smbus (repo), Python SMBus & I2C library, needed to control the valves
 7. python-setuptools (repo) - you need it to install a Python module for WiringPi
 8. WiringPi2-Python - install it from GitHub.
 Instructions at https://github.com/WiringPi/WiringPi2-Python/blob/master/README
+9. gpio - command line utility for GPIO setup & management, used by powerbuttond.py

 Garbage removal